Dolphin drive hunting: Pacific Islands

+Drive hunting existed in Kiribati at least until the mid-20th century.

-Dolphin are hunted in Malaita, in the Solomon Islands in the South Pacific, mainly for their meat and teeth, and also sometimes for live capture for dolphinariums.
+Dolphins are hunted in Malaita, in the Solomon Islands in the South Pacific, mainly for their meat and teeth, and also sometimes for live capture for dolphinariums.
 The hunt on South Malaita Island is smaller in scale than Tajai.
 After capture, the meat is shared equally between households.
 Dolphin teeth are also used in jewelry and as currency on the island.

 Taiwan

 On the Penghu Islands in Taiwan, drive fishing of bottlenose dolphins was practiced until 1990, when the practice was outlawed by the government.
 Mainly Indian Ocean bottlenose dolphins but also common bottlenose dolphins were captured in these hunts.